Beit Awwa

-Beit Awwa (بيت عوّا) is a Palestinian town in the southern West Bank, in the Hebron Governorate of the State of Palestine, located 22 kilometers west of Hebron and 4 kilometers west of Dura.
+Beit Awwa (بيت عوّا) is a Palestinian town in the southern West Bank, in the Hebron Governorate of the State of Palestine, located 22 km west of Hebron and 4 kilometers west of Dura.
 According to the Palestinian Central Bureau of Statistics, Beit Awwa had a population of 10,436 inhabitants in 2017.

 Beit Awwa saw ruins and artificial caves noted by various visitors throughout the 19th century.
 Following the 1948 Arab–Israeli War, it came under Jordanian rule, then Israeli occupation after the Six-Day War in 1967.
 Today, it is home to prominent clans, the Masalmea and Al Swaty.

 Geography

-From the east is Fuqeiqis, from the west is the Green Line (Israel), from the south is Sikka, Hebron, and from the north is As Simiya.
+From the east is Fuqeiqis, from the west is the Green Line, from the south is Sikka, Hebron, and from the north is As Simiya.

 History

 In 1838, during the Ottoman era, Edward Robinson noted Beit 'Auwa as a place "in ruins or deserted," part of the area between the mountains and Gaza, but subject to the government of el-Khulil.
 He further remarked that the ruins "covering low hills on both sides of the path, exhibiting foundations of hewn stones, from which all that can be inferred is, that here was once an extensive town."

 In 1863, Victor Guérin visited Beit Awwa, which he called Khirbet Beit el-Haoua.
 He described finding many artificial caves, some of which were large and had shaped domes, other smaller with square ceilings.
 Most entries were surrounded by piles of stones from old demolished buildings.

-In 1875, the PEF's Survey of Palestine visited Beit Awwa.
+In 1875, the Palestine Exploration Fund's Survey of Palestine visited Beit Awwa.
 They described several ruins, each with a different name; "Khurbet es Sueity, Khurbet el Mehami, Khurbet el Kusah are all sites with foundations and caves.
 El Kusr is an ancient watch-tower, with drystone walls in ruins; el Keniseh seems to be a ruined church; foundations, capitals, shafts, and lintels with the Maltese cross on them, remain showing a Byzantine building.
 There is also a fine font fitted for immersion.
 In the centre a square basin, 2 feet 3 inches side, 7 inches deep; four steps lead down, 5 inches high, 9 inches broad; the whole surrounded by four segmental recesses, the external form of the font being that of a rounded cross, the longest measurement either way being 5 feet, and the total height outside 2 feet 4 inches."